 Mayhaws are tolerant of wet soils but grow best in moist, well-drained soil.
 Adjust soil pH to 6.0 to 6.5 prior to planting, using dolomitic limestone.

 Train mayhaw to a single trunk at the base.
-The first branches should start at 24-36 inches so equipment can be operated under the tree or people can get under the tree and pick up the fruit.
+The first branches should start at 24-36 in. so equipment can be operated under the tree or people can get under the tree and pick up the fruit.
 Occasional pruning is necessary to open up the tree for greater light penetration.
 The trees will adapt to a modified central leader training system when one main trunk is promoted by pruning.
 This is a common method of training apple trees.

 Mayhaws can be grown from seed collected from ripe fruit and sprouted immediately without cold treatment.
-A more dependable method is to clean the seed and store it in damp sand at 33 degrees F for eight months prior to planting.
+A more dependable method is to clean the seed and store it in damp sand at 33 °F for eight months prior to planting.
 Plant seed in sterilized soil and cover with a screen to prevent birds from eating the young seedlings.
 The seed of hawthorns is unusual in that many of the seedlings will be true to type.
 Mayhaw seed viability varies greatly among trees.

 Mayhaw cuttings can be rooted under intermittent mist or in a humidity chamber during the summer.
 Dipping in a root-promoting hormone (2,000 to 6,000 ppm IBA) may help rooting.
 Propagation from hardwood and root cuttings has been reported.
 Plants grown from cuttings will produce fruit like the plant from which the cuttings were taken.